swatelet/swatelet.github.io/README.md

-This is the personal page of Sylvain Watelet.
+#This is the personal page of Sylvain Watelet.

+##GS indexes

+GSNW, GSD and GST indexes can be downloaded here (work in progress).